Configuring Acme-client

 }

 These two blocks are the same as for letsencrypt, but with the alternative provider buypass.
+You can use buypass to improve CA diversity, or if you have issues with letsencrypt, such as rate-limits.
 Make sure to replace the contact email with your own email.

 Domain Block